UKCloud/documentation/articles/cloud-storage/cs-how-install-cifs-ecs.md

 # How to install the GeoDrive Client 2.0

-## What is The GeoDrive 2.0 Client?
+## What is the GeoDrive 2.0 Client?

 The GeoDrive 2.0 Client is a free application that runs on Windows and Windows Server, exposing UKCloud Cloud Storage as file systems.
 It’s designed as an easy way to use object storage by enabling Windows applications to interface with Cloud Storage servers using the popular S3 REST API.